dfinance/docs/move_vm/standard_lib.md

 ## Event

-Event module allows to work with events: generate new event handlers, and fire events.
+Event module allows us to work with events: generate new event handlers and fire events.

 Example with firing event contains provided number: